Would I lie to you?An Insurance Company and a faulty lie detector

 Comfortable & Quick-Drying Women’s Underwear for a Campervanning Hiker

 My search for good quality, comfortable and quick drying underwear for hiking and cycling when we are away in our campervan should have ended long ago.
-Over ten years ago when we set off on our twelve month tour of Europe in our ‘van I purchased six pairs of Lowe Alpine Dry Flo pants that did the job perfectly.
-They were comfortable to wear even in temperatures over 30C, they dried overnight when I hand washed them and they out-lasted the year we spent away and are still going strong.
-When we returned home these were the only underwear I wanted to wear and I got online to buy some more for everyday use.
+Fifteen years ago when we set off on our twelve month tour of Europe in our ‘van I purchased six pairs of Lowe Alpine Dry Flo pants that did the job perfectly.
+They were comfortable to wear even in temperatures over 30C, they dried overnight when I hand washed them and they out-lasted the year we spent away and are still going strong in 2025!
+When we returned home these were the only underwear I wanted to wear and I got online to buy more for everyday use.
 Imagine how devastated I was to find that Lowe Alpine had stopped making them.
 They reappeared a few years ago in the same perfect shape but different [and less sturdy] fabric and I stocked up on four more pairs but they have now once again disappeared from the shops.
-I should have stashed away a lifetime’s supply!
+I should have stashed away a lifetime’s supply in 2009!

-With my 13-year old Lowe Alpine underwear starting to show signs of age I once again began a search for good underwear.
+A couple of years ago, with my old Lowe Alpine underwear still wearable but starting to show signs of age I once again began a search for good underwear.
 After hours online and at some expense, I purchased four different brands of underwear to try.
-I have tested these smalls in the Yorkshire Dales and the Lake District fells and hand washed them and dried them overnight.
+I have tested these smalls while walking in the Yorkshire Dales and the Lake District fells.
+I have hand washed them and dried them in our campervan overnight.
 Below are my reviews of these four pairs of knickers that I chose from the many available.
 Please note, I have not received any of this underwear as a gift from a retailer [I wish] and my reviews are honest but do relate to my shape [I am a women’s size 12] and the activities I enjoy when I wear them.

 In our campervan we usually wash our underwear out each evening and maybe socks, unless we are only away for a couple of nights.
 On longer trips we will hand wash t-shirts too, only using a washing machine when we need to wash towels and sheets.
 If it is sunny this washing can hang outside but unfortunately we don’t always get fine weather and we end up with knickers dripping over the sink.
 This isn’t something you ever see on those Instagram images of campervan life but it is our real vanlife!
 Having quick drying undies is as important as comfort for me.